tmsbrg/pixelvloed/protocol.md

 # The protocol for the UDP pixelvloed client and server

 Pixelvloed allows clients to send up to a specific amount of pixels per message.
 The amount of pixels depends on the protocol used.
-The maximal size of one pixelvloed packet is 1122 bytes.
+The maximum size of one pixelvloed packet is 1122 bytes.
 Each pixelvloed packet contains a header and a data part.
-The header defines the protocol used and its settings.
-The data describes the propperties of the individual pixels.
+The header defines the protocol used and its data layout.
+The data describes the properties of the individual pixels.
 All values used in messages should be little endian.

+Clients can switch between protocol versions at will between packets but not within packets.

 The header of a pixelvloed packet consists of two bytes.
 The first byte defines the version of the protocol used.
-The seccond byte defines the protocol settings.
+The second byte defines the protocol settings.
 Both are explained for each protocol below in the table.

-The data of a pixelvloed contains information on which pixels should get what color.
-The representation of this information is heavely dependend on the protocol used and is explained below.
+The data of a pixelvloed packet contains information on which pixels should get what color.
+The representation of this information is heavily dependent on the protocol used and is explained below.

 ## Protocol: 0 (0x00)
 Protocol 0 is the simplest and easiest to use.
-Full 24 bit colors can be used with optinal alpha.
+Full 24 bit colors can be used with optional alpha.

 ###Header
 | Byte   | Bit     |   Contents                                                                    |